Symplectic Representation of Legendre Dynamics: Introduction

 \subsection{Related Work}

-Within representation learning, a long line of work views good representations as those that encode task-relevant invariants or equivalence relations, including metric structure and symmetries \cite{bengio2013representation,anselmi2016invariance}.
-Although representation learning for time series and streaming data has been explored using a wide range of machine learning models, including RNNs \cite{trirat2024universal}, the theoretical analysis of their representation capacity remains limited.
+Representation learning for time series and streaming data has been explored across many model classes, including RNNs \cite{trirat2024universal}, yet the theoretical analysis of their representation capacity remains limited.
 Our aim is to deepen the theoretical understanding of the representational capacity of a special class of RNNs that exhibit dynamic state evolution while explicitly preserving structure.

 Among various RNN-based RC models \cite{Jaeger2001,Maass2002,Tino2001,Lukoservicius2009}, the Echo State Network (ESN) is the simplest and most widely studied \cite{Jaeger2001,Jaeger2002,jaeger2002a,Jaeger2004}.
-The universal approximation capability of ESNs has been demonstrated in a series of papers, showing existentially that ESNs can approximate any time-invariant fading-memory dynamic filter in a variety of settings \cite{grigoryeva2018echo,Grigoryeva2018, Grigoryeva2018, gonon2019reservoir}.
+The universal approximation capability of ESNs has been demonstrated in a series of papers, showing existentially that ESNs can approximate any time-invariant fading-memory dynamic filter in a variety of settings \cite{Grigoryeva2018, grigoryeva2018echo, gonon2019reservoir}.
 The trade-off between memory capacity and nonlinear expressiveness in the reservoir was pointed out \cite{dambre2012information}, and further studied in \cite{inubushi2017reservoir}, which adjusted the degree of reservoir nonlinearity to reconcile the two.
 Typical ESNs use a randomly connected RNN as the reservoir, which inevitably generates fluctuations in reservoir's expressiveness and their task performance.
 One way to mitigate this issue is to use a structured reservoir, as in Euler State Networks (EuSN), which enforce antisymmetric Euler-discretized dynamics to obtain near-orthogonal recurrent matrices for memory control and stability \cite{gallicchio2024euler}.

 Linear ESNs have recently been studied extensively owing to their mathematical tractability.
 In statistical time-series modelling, they have been shown to have representational capacity equivalent to that of a nonlinear vector autoregression (NVAR) \cite{bollt2021explaining}.
 From the kernel viewpoint, a linear ESN can be interpreted as a kernel machine operating in a temporal feature space, where inputs are mapped by a linear reservoir \cite{Tino_JMLR_2020}.
 The same work also showed that a linear simple cycle reservoir (SCR), a ring-topology neural network with minimal complexity \cite{rodan2010minimum}, can implement deep-memory dynamic kernels.
 A subsequent study revealed that, at the edge of stability, the kernel representation of SCR replicates the Fourier decomposition, providing a natural link between reservoir-based signal processing and classical signal-processing models \cite{fong2025linear}.
 Moreover, it was shown that the SCRs, together with a trained linear readout, are universal approximators of time-invariant dynamic filters with fading memory over $\mathbb{C}$ and $\mathbb{R}$ respectively \cite{li2023simple, fong2024universality}.